Aaminanad/Mission-Control/README.md

 # WHAT I DID?

-In CSS I set the layout, color palette (CSS custom properties), fonts, overlay screens, the reticle/HUD styling In the HTML body, I determined hidden <video>, main game <canvas>, small tracker <canvas>, overlay screens, HUD, side panel controls
+In CSS I set the layout, color palette (CSS custom properties), fonts, overlay screens, the reticle/HUD styling In the HTML body, I determined hidden video, main game canvas, small tracker canvas, overlay screens, HUD, side panel controls
-In JavaScript I set the camera setup, motion tracking, game state, physics/collision, rendering, main loop.For asteroids,spawnInterval inside update() controls how fast asteroids start appearing.The 0.35 smoothing factor in sampleMotion() and the dt*8 easing in update() control how snappy or floaty the ship feels.Defined all colors once as CSS variables at the top of css file
+In JavaScript I set the camera setup, motion tracking, game state, physics/collision, rendering, main loop.For asteroids,spawnInterval inside update() controls how fast asteroids start appearing.The 0.35 smoothing factor in sampleMotion() and the dt*8 easing in update() control how snappy or floaty the ship feels.Defined all colors once as CSS variables at the top of css file.
-The canvas size is determined by width/height attributes on <canvas id="game"> (both the HTML attribute and the W/H constants near the top of the script).
+The canvas size is determined by width/height attributes on canvas (both the HTML attribute and the W/H constants near the top of the script).
 This runs entirely client-side, at low resolution, so it's cheap enough to do every frame without a GPU or external API.
 There's no face/head-detection model involved.
 Instead it uses frame differencing, a classic and lightweight computer-vision technique.
 Every animation frame, the webcam image is drawn (mirrored) onto a small hidden 160×120 canvas.